hyperledger/iroha-2-docs/src/guide/advanced/running-iroha-on-bare-metal.md

 :::

-## Environment Variables: deploy a minimal BFT network
+## Deploy a minimal BFT network

+Both of there approaches are messy and error-prone, which is why the tutorial uses `docker-compose`.
+However, this brings you closer to the experience of actually maintaining a functional Iroha peer.

+### Using Environment Variables

-So to run the First peer, we need to write
+To run the First peer, we need to write

 ```bash
 TORII_P2P_ADDR="127.0.0.1:1337"